 Length of Award

-Grants are awarded for an 18-month period beginning January 1, 2020 and ending June 30, 2021.
+Grants are awarded for the period beginning January 1, 2021 and ending December 31, 2021.
 Continued funding cannot be guaranteed.
 Applicants should secure local funding so that projects may be continued after the grant ends.

 Grant Funding Criteria

 The following factors are considered when awarding grant funds:

 - Probability of project meeting identified goals and objectives